Ben8t/operation/README.md

 # Operation

-`operation` is a tool that gather many Docker images into one place to bring common and simple environments.
-It is pretty similar to [docker-compose](https://github.com/docker/compose) features but with defined Docker images, focusing on data science applications.
+`operation` is a tool that gather many Docker routines into one place to bring common and simple environments or applications.
+It is pretty similar to [docker-compose](https://github.com/docker/compose) features but with defined Docker images, and a focus on data science tools.

 This project was born from several observations :